tmoreira1/Rocklov_automation_project/README.md

 ## Rocklov_automation_project

-Automation project Web and Api of the site Rock Love, Rock Love is a site for the rental of musical equipment developed by the company QA ninja papa to carry out automated testing training.
+Automation project Web and Api of the site Rock Love, Rock Love is a site for the rental of musical equipment developed by the company QA ninja for to carry out automated testing training.

 ## Technology